-Mark Descriptor 0 No rewardable material 1-4 Communicates occasionally detailed information relevant to the task with occasionally effective development of key points and ideas Some effective adaptation of language to narrate, inform, interest/convince Occasional examples of creative use of language to express individual thoughts, ideas and points of view, occasional justification; variety of mainly common, familiar language, occasional examples of uncommon language Appropriate use of register and style with the occasional inconsistency 5-8 Communicates some detailed information relevant to the task, frequently effective development of key points and ideas Frequently effective adaptation of language to narrate, inform, interest/convince Examples of creative use of language to express some individual thoughts, ideas and points of view, some justified; some variation of vocabulary and expression with some examples of uncommon language Appropriate use of register and style with few inconsistencies 9-12 Communicates detailed information relevant to the task, with mostly effective development of key points and ideas Mostly effective adaptation of language, to narrate, inform, interest/convince Creative use of language to express a range of individual thoughts, ideas and points of view, most of which are justified; variety of vocabulary and expression, frequent examples of uncommon language Predominantly appropriate use of register and style

-Mark Descriptor 13-16 Communicates detailed information relevant to the task, with consistently effective development of key points and ideas Consistently effective adaptation of language to narrate, inform, interest/convince Creative use of language to express and fully justify a wide range of individual thoughts, ideas and points of view; wide variety of vocabulary and expression, many examples of uncommon language Consistent use of appropriate register and style throughout
+Mark Descriptor 0 No rewardable material 1-4 Communicates occasionally detailed information relevant to the task with occasionally effective development of key points and ideas Some effective adaptation of language to narrate, inform, interest/convince Occasional examples of creative use of language to express individual thoughts, ideas and points of view, occasional justification; variety of mainly common, familiar language, occasional examples of uncommon language Appropriate use of register and style with the occasional inconsistency 5-8 Communicates some detailed information relevant to the task, frequently effective development of key points and ideas Frequently effective adaptation of language to narrate, inform, interest/convince Examples of creative use of language to express some individual thoughts, ideas and points of view, some justified; some variation of vocabulary and expression with some examples of uncommon language 0.40 Appropriate use of register and style with few inconsistencies 9-12 Communicates detailed information relevant to the task, with mostly effective development of key points and ideas Mostly effective adaptation of language, to narrate, inform, interest/convince Creative use of language to express a range of individual thoughts, ideas and points of view, most of which are justified; variety of vocabulary and expression, frequent examples of uncommon language 13-16 Predominantly appropriate use of register and style Communication detailed information relevant to the tools with consistently.
+13-16 Communicates detailed information relevant to the task, with consistently effective development of key points and ideas. effective development of key points and ideas Consistently effective adaptation of language to narrate, inform, interest/convince thoughts, ideas and points of view; wide variety of vocabulary and expression, many examples of uncommon language Consistent use of appropriate register and style throughout